 - If using raw sunflower seeds, start by toasting the seeds.
 Preheat the oven to 325°F. Spread the seeds on a baking sheet and toast for 8 minutes or until lightly golden.
 Set aside.

-- Meanwhile, add your ground flax seeds in a small bowl with 4 tablespoons of water.
+- Meanwhile, add your ground flax seeds in a small bowl with 4 tablespoons of water to make your flax egg.
 Stir together and let it thicken while you prepare the other ingredients.

 - Heat 1 tablespoon of oil in a large non-stick pan over medium heat.
 Add the onions and garlic and sauté for 5 minutes or until fragrant.